 - Outbreaker Backpack by Tortuga (Simon) – The perfect carry-on backpack if you want plenty of space.
 See our Outbreaker backpack review.

 - Osprey Farpoint 40 (S/M) backpack (Erin) – An excellent option if the Tortuga is a little too big.
 See our review.

 - Combination locks – To lock our backpack zips.

 - Eagle Creek Pack-It half packing cube (Erin) – For my underwear and accessories.
-I’ve travelled with this for over six years and it’s still going strong.
+I’ve travelled with this for over seven years and it’s still going strong.

 - Compression bag (Simon) – For Simon’s bulkiest clothes like ski trousers and socks.

 - Eagle Creek Pack-It full compression cube (Simon) – For Simon’s clothes and underwear.